Keyboard shortcuts

 Pros

-• Clear separation between CLI, library, and MCP concerns
+• Clear separation between command-line tool, library, MCP, and Terminal User Interface concerns

-• cerebro-core can be used as a library by other tools
+• other tools can use cerebro-core as a library

 • Each crate can evolve independently